All programs of study must be approved by the student’s academic advisor and the Department of Civil and Environmental Engineering graduate director.

 - Graduates will be able to describe and discuss advances of knowledge in civil and environmental engineering.

-- Graduates will demonstrate the basic skills needed for life-long learning and professional development.
+- Graduates will demonstrate the basic skills (e.g., leadership, presentation, time managements, problem solving, study, and organizing) required for life-long learning and professional development.